-While a sanitized and accurate sales pipeline can indicate where problems exist, attending and observing a routine monthly sales meeting will often reveal even more detail to the issues impacting sales performance.
+While a sanitized and accurate sales pipeline can indicate where most problems exist, attending and observing a routine monthly sales meeting will often reveal even more detail to the issues impacting sales team performance.

 Listed below is a portion of the sales and marketing picture I can observe and assess during a routinely scheduled sales meeting.
 It’s always an effective element to diagnosing and beginning the healing process for a company ailing from lackluster sales.

-Is there evidence that aligned corporate, sales, marketing and product strategies are in place, and that the sales team understands them?
+- Is there evidence that aligned corporate, sales, marketing and product strategies are in place, and that the sales team understands them?

-Is everyone speaking to a common goal or objective, or is the team all over the place?
+- Is everyone speaking to a common goal or objective, or is the team all over the place?
 Does it feel like a “Strategy of Personal Agendas” is ruling the day, or is everyone on the same page?

-Are future plans (product development, marketing, etc.) spoken to or mentioned?
+- Are future plans (product development, marketing, etc.) spoken to or mentioned?

-Are individual sales funnels up-to-date and accurate based on understood stage definitions and criteria?
+- Are individual sales funnels up-to-date and accurate based on understood stage definitions and criteria?

-Is a Buyer-Conscious Sales Process understood or referenced during Opportunity/Prospect discussions?
+- Is a Buyer-Conscious Sales Process understood or referenced during Opportunity/Prospect discussions?

-Are lead generation and other pipeline-influencing team members in attendance and reporting on metrics and progress?
+- Are lead generation and other pipeline-influencing team members in attendance and reporting on metrics and progress?

-Are standards understood, acknowledged, and met? (activity metrics, funnel movement, collaboration with marketing, annual goal tracking, etc.)
+- Are standards understood, acknowledged, and met? (activity metrics, funnel movement, collaboration with marketing, annual goal tracking, etc.)

-Does the composition and makeup of the sales and marketing team make sense? (talent management, organizational structure, cultural fit)
+- Does the composition and makeup of the sales and marketing team make sense? (talent management, organizational structure, cultural fit)

-Is there a healthy, constructive and fun spirit of competition in the room?
+- Is there a healthy, constructive and fun spirit of competition in the room?